Kelso Mountain-a Photo Linking Three Generations Separated by World War II

 It was then that she noticed that the check had been on top of two photos.

 The first one was of the old barn along the road outside of town where she and Jack used to stop and rest on their bike rides when they were dating.
-Jack had proposed to her there and then took the picture to remember the occasion.
+Jack had proposed to her there, taking the picture to remember the occasion.

-The second was a picture of a snow capped mountain peak partially obscured by fog.
-Jack had snapped that picture from the train he was traveling on to his present assignment in California.
-In an attempt to remember it he had written on the back Mt.
-Kelso.
-In his letter to her Jack had said that Kelso was a train depot in the desert where they had stopped a few hours after he took the picture.
-He added that he had a copy of the picture made for himself since he planned to go back and find that mountain with her after the war.
+In his letter to her Jack had said that Kelso was a train depot in the desert where they had stopped a few hours after he took it.
+He added that he also had a copy since he planned to go back and find that mountain with her after the war.

 Old Barn in Field Where Jack Proposed to Amy